cloud-native-sig/rsecon26-intro-to-kubernetes/mkdocs/docs/ubuntu-minikube.md

 ### Set Minikube to Rootless mode

-To use either Podmand or Rootless Docker, Minikube needs to be set to rootless mode.
+To use either Podman or Rootless Docker, Minikube needs to be set to rootless mode.

 ```
 minikube config set rootless true